ivanrodgerapos/TensorFlow_KNN/README.md

 # TensorFlow_KNN

-Building a Demo application using KNN algorithm in Tensorflow
+A Demo application using KNN algorithm in Tensorflow to predict travel time for city commuters.